 Reporting to the sponsor is the Improvement Team Leader (a full-time job).

-Each of the participating departments has a representative that could be the department head or their designated representative that can make commitments for the department head.
-In this example the represented departments are:
+Each of the participating departments has a representative who could be the department head or their designated representative.
+Someone who can make commitments for the department head.
+In this example, the represented departments are:

 - Health, Safety, and Environment